1985 MAAC men's basketball tournament

-The Gaels received a bid to the 1985 NCAA tournament where they were beaten by Loyola–Chicago in the opening round, 59–58.
+The Gaels received a bid to the 1985 NCAA tournament where Loyola beat them– Chicago in the opening round, 59–58.
 It was the second straight season Iona was eliminated from the NCAA Tournament in a 1-point defeat.

 Format

 All eight of the conference's members participated in the tournament field.
 They were seeded based on regular season conference records, with all teams starting play in the quarterfinal round.
 An additional third place game was also played on the last day of the tournament.

 All games were played at a neutral site at the Meadowlands Arena in East Rutherford, New Jersey.